sisihagen/website/content/en/blog/2019/09/in-mali-there-is-also-shooting.md

 title: "In Mali there is also shooting"
 date: 2019-09-23
 tags: "Society"
+geo: "Africa"
+draft: false
 shorttext: "The foreign missions of the Bundeswehr take place in a constitutional grey area ... and rarely finds a majority in the Bolk."
-draft: false
 lang: en
 cover: "society"
 ---